rsalmin/todoapp/README.md

-you can omit start or end time (keeping `-` for end-time although) to schedule

-a task without start or end time.
+you can omit start or end time (keeping `-` for end-time although) to schedule a task without start or end time.

 you can omit year or month if you expect a current year or current month

-you can use the shorter form if you schedule in your schedule time in one day
+you can use the shorter form if you schedule in your schedule time is one day

   `./todo s 5 10:00-18:00 25.09.1977`

+Only numeric input of dates are supported.

 That's all for now.
 The database scheme can be changed in future versions.